SupportLog in

 Meetings are most effective when they have a clear purpose and a defined outcome.
 They work well for decision making, brainstorming, or sensitive discussions.
 Anything else can often be handled through shared documents, written updates, or short recorded briefings.

 A helpful habit is to ask one simple question: does this need a meeting or does it need clarity?
-Many teams find that shifting status updates into shared docs saves hours every week.
+Teams that shift status updates into shared docs save hours every week.
 This approach protects focus time and helps people stay in the flow for longer stretches.

 Related read: How to reduce meeting fatigue